-Night blindness (impaired dark adaptation) typically causes people to not be able to see well in the darkness but be able to see without problem when it is not dark.
-This condition, unless accompanied by other eye pathology, is not true blindness; even at nighttime, the eye is not "blind" but because the rods of the photoreceptor cells which are needed for dim light are not functioning correctly.
+Night blindness (impaired dark adaptation) is the experience of reduced night vision.
+It typically causes people to not be able to see well in the darkness but be able to see without problem when it is not dark.
+This condition, unless accompanied by other eye pathology, is not true blindness; even at nighttime, the eye is not "blind" but occurs because the rods of the photoreceptor cells which are needed for dim light are not functioning correctly.

 On a tight budget?

 Can vary on an individual basis for each patient.
 Symptoms include weak vision in dim light, difficulty seeing during night driving, and slow vision adaption between bright and dim light conditions.
 Only your doctor can provide adequate diagnosis of any signs or symptoms and whether they are indeed night blindness symptoms.

 Causes & Related Conditions

 The following medical conditions are some of the possible causes of night blindness.
 There are likely to be other possible causes, so ask your doctor regarding your symptoms.

 - Retinitis pigmentosa

 - Malabsorption - if it affects vitamin A absorption

 - Bile duct obstruction